-PIMCO Global Bond Opportunities Portfolio (Unhedged) seeks maximum total return, consistent with preservation of capital and prudent investment management, by investing under normal circumstances at least 80% of its assets in Fixed Income Instruments that are economically tied to at least three countries (one of which may be the United States), which may be represented by forwards or derivatives such as options, futures contracts or swap agreements.
-"Fixed Income Instruments" include bonds, debt securities and other similar instruments issued by various U.S. and non-U.S. public- or private-sector entities.
-Securities may be denominated in major foreign currencies. baskets of foreign currencies (such as the euro) or the U.S. dollar.
+PIMCO Global Core Bond (Hedged) Portfolio seeks total return which exceeds that of its benchmark by investing under normal circumstances at least 80% of its assets in Fixed Income Instruments that are economically tied to at least three countries (one of which may be the United States), which may be represented by forwards or derivatives such as options, futures contracts or swap agreements.
+"Fixed Income Instruments" include bonds, debt securities and other similar instruments issued by various U.S. and non-U.S. public- or privatesector entities.
 Portfolio strategies may change from time to time.
 Please refer to the Portfolio's current prospectus for more information regarding the Portfolio's strategy.